FarronF/limerick-council-meetings/meetings/2019/03/25-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 25th February 2019.md

 Key Attributes and Enablers of Limerick including City Centre Revitalisation, the

-Georgian Quarter and creation of a Living City are not represented and are requested--- **3**
+Georgian Quarter and creation of a Living City are not represented and are requested
+---
+**3**

 to be included.
 Other key attributes not recognised include Thomond Park, the Milk